 Here’s where I may have to sell you a little bit on this drink.
 If you’ve already had Fernet-Branca, please proceed to the instructions.
 If you haven’t, let me warn you: this aromatic, sometimes hard-to-find liqueur is PUNGENT.
-Fernet-Branca tastes like someone coarsely ground the contents of a sixteenth century apothecary’s medicine cabinet, lit it on fire, and rolled what was left into a cigarette.
+Fernet-Branca tastes like someone coarsely ground the contents of a sixteenth-century apothecary’s medicine cabinet, lit the powder on fire, and rolled what was left into a cigarette.

 You thought Chartreuse was herbal?
 HA.
 Let me say it again: HA.
 Chartreuse is like Fernet-Branca’s pet kitten.
 In fact, legend has it that the eagle on the bottle actually descended from Hephaestus’ corner of Mount Olympus to bring us this potent liqueur straight from the distillation of the ashes left over from crafting Zeus’ lightning bolts.

 …I may have made that last bit up.

 The non-hyperbolized version is that Fernet-Branca is very bitter, very herbal, and finishes with the slightest hint of menthol as a result of the high-concentrations of saffron (allegedly) in the mix of its 27 different herbs.
 It’s an incredibly unique flavor and one that most people may find needs to be tempered.

 Once it’s juiced down a little with some citrus and bubbly (hence why this is a Fernet-Branca champagne cocktail and not one intended to harm you) the resulting taste is actually incredibly pleasant and difficult to describe: complex, only slightly bitter, with notes from grassy, to peppery, to burnt orange.